Working

 There are a few health issues that this cattle farmer dog may face in their lifetime.
 Despite being one of the healthiest dogs due to their high activity levels, they’re not immune to health problems.

-Progressive Retinal Atrophy - This is a deterioration of the retina that's gradual and sadly can't be cured.
+Progressive Retinal Atrophy – This is a gradual deterioration of the retina that sadly can’t be cured.
 However, dogs can generally adapt very well to limited or lost vision.

 Deafness – A common ailment for most humans as they get older, and the same can be said for this breed.
 However, it’s something that is an inherited condition that results in deaf puppies sometimes.
 It’s important that deaf dogs aren’t bred where possible.